How to Start Your Own LLC in Maryland - Complete Guide

 Phone: 410-767-1184

-Although templates are available, having an attorney review or draft your operating agreement can provide additional protection and clarity.
+Even though templates are offered, hiring an attorney to check or write your operating agreement will offer you even more protection and clarity.

-An EIN is issued by the IRS and is used to identify your LLC for tax purposes.
-It is required if your LLC has more than one member, hires employees, or elects corporate taxation.
+The IRS issues an EIN which is used to identify your LLC in the tax reporting.
+It is mandatory in case your LLC includes more than one member, employs staff, or chooses corporate taxing.

-Maryland's Licensing OneStop portal allows business owners to identify and apply for required licenses and permits in one place.
-Depending on your operations, you may need professional licenses, zoning permits, health permits, or fire and safety approvals.
+Licensing OneStop portal in Maryland provides business owners with the opportunity to locate and obtain the necessary licenses and permits.
+Depending on your operations you might have to have professional licenses or zoning permits or health permits or fire and safety approvals.

 8. Determine Your Tax Status